TinyTapeout/tinytapeout_www/content/_index.en.md

 {{< youtube fblSVCPvCiY >}}

 TinyTapeout is an educational project that makes it easier and cheaper than ever to get your digital designs manufactured on a real chip!
-See what other people are making by taking a look at the latest [data sheet](https://github.com/TinyTapeout/tinytapeout-02/raw/tt02/datasheet.pdf).
+See what other people are making by [taking a look at what was submitted for the last run](/runs/tt02).

 [**Submissions are now open for Tiny Tapeout 3!**](/#submit-your-design)